top of page

 Hi, thanks for visiting my website.
 I'm a palaeontological author, artist and researcher based on the south coast of the UK.
 I'm best known for my research on pterosaurs and, more recently, my contributions to palaeoart - the evidence-led restoration of extinct organisms in drawings, paintings, sculpture and film.

-My artwork has been displayed around the world in venues such as the Natural History Museum, American Museum of Natural History, Yale Peabody Museum and London's South Bank.
-Happily, you needn't travel to see these works - you can check out my artwork in this gallery instead.
-Despite having origins in the early 1800s, the science behind restoring ancient animal life appearance is still developing and any artworks - including my own - can only be, at best, credible to contemporary science.
-Palaeoart is not, of course, a science, but (perhaps because of my training as a scientist) I reason that we can, and probably should, approach many aspects of our reconstructions with a scientific mindset.
-Rather than constraining our art or making it drab and staged, I find that closely following modern science can lead to innovative and interesting takes on Deep Time.
-In 2018, I published the first synthesis of palaeoart methodology, The Palaeoartist’s Handbook (Crowood Press), to outline how much research and information is required to make credible restorations of fossil organisms in our modern scientific climate.
+Despite having origins in the early 1800s, the science behind restoring ancient animal life appearance is still developing and any palaeoartworks - including my own - are only as accurate as contemporary science allows.
+Palaeoart is not, of course, a science, but – perhaps because of my training as a scientist – I reason that we can, and probably should, approach many aspects of our reconstructions with a scientific mindset.
+Rather than constraining our art or making it drab and staged, I find that closely following scientific data leads to innovative and interesting takes on Deep Time.
+In 2018, I published a detailed synthesis of palaeoart methodology, The Palaeoartist’s Handbook (Crowood Press), to outline the depth of research and information required to make credible restorations of fossil organisms.
 This book remains the best place to get the lowdown on my approach to palaeoartistry.

 If you'd like to contact me to discuss commissions, image licencing or consultancy work, please email wittonprints@gmail.com.